Wpelletier01/vireo-backend/README.md

 - password: string

 return:
-- Jwt token generated with the parameter passed as payload that expires in 3 hours
+- 200 -> Jwt token generated with the parameter passed as payload that expires in 3 hours
+- 400 -> missing field in the body
+- 402 -> either the username or password is wrong (number of attempts left before being blocked)
+- 403 -> blocked for too many attempts (with the time left before unblock)

+_*Note that some functionality of the login manager has not been tested_

 ### POST <u>/sign_up</u>
 parameter: